 This section describes licensing options available for FortiClient EMS.
 It provides information about the number of supported FortiClient endpoints and Google Chromebooks for each type of license to help determine which license best suits your needs.
-Note that there are separate licenses for FortiClient EMS and for FortiClient EMS for managing Google Chromebooks.
+There are separate licenses for FortiClient EMS and for FortiClient EMS for managing Google Chromebooks.